Naga, Camarines Sur: World War II and Japanese occupation

+then set in place between the guerillas and the Japanese for the entire day.

+On the next day of the 12th, with the overwhelming firepower of a 50. caliber machine gun however, the contingents forced the Japanese to retreat the hardware onwards toward Palestina and Cadlan and eventually out of the town's premises.
+Some straying Japanese units retreated to Mt.
+Isarog via Pacol, consigning them to the U.S Army’s Fifth Cavalry Regiment commencement of mopping up operations afterward.

+On April 13, 1945, Naga was officially liberated from Japanese occupation.

+Postwar era

 After Naga was liberated from the Japanese, Naga began rebuilding.
 Having suffered only a few casualties, Naga was able to rebuild quickly after the war.

 Cityhood

-After many petitions, Naga became a city on June 18, 1948, when it acquired its present city charter; and its city government was inaugurated on December 15 of the same year by virtue of Republic Act No. 305.
+After many petitions, Naga once again became a city on June 18, 1948, when it acquired its present city charter; and its city government was inaugurated on December 15 of the same year by virtue of Republic Act No. 305.

 Geography

 Naga is located within the province of Camarines Sur at the southeastern part of Luzon, 15 km from Pili and 435 km southeast of Manila, the nation's capital, and near the center of the Bicol Region.

 It is surrounded on all sides by forests and by rich agricultural and fishing areas.
-It has an area of 84.48 km² and is located on the serpentine and historic Naga River, at the confluence of the Naga and Bikol rivers.
+It has an area of 84.48 km2 and is located on the serpentine and historic Naga River, at the confluence of the Naga and Bikol rivers.
 Thus, it has always been an ideal place for trade, and as center for schools, church, and government offices.
-Included in its territory is Mount Isarog, a declared protected area known as Mount Isarog Natural Park covering 10,090.89 hectares.
+Included its territory is a portion of Mount Isarog, Barangay Panicuason, a declared protected area known as Mount Isarog Natural Park covering 10,090.89 hectares.